BalzaniEdoardo/PGAM/Readme.md

 The R home folder shold be listed  (usually *C:\R\R-version\\*).

- If not, edit the PATH variable (Wiindows 10):
+ If not, edit the PATH variable (Windows 10):

  1. open the "Control Panel"